Drink More Water: Why Staying Hydrated Is the Simplest Health Hack You’re Probably Overlooking

 4. Improved Focus and Mental Clarity

 The brain is about 75% water, so even small drops in hydration can impair memory, concentration, and mood.
-A hydrated brain is a sharper brain—think of it as mental lubrication.
+Staying well hydrated supports concentration and normal cognitive function.

 5. Natural Headache Relief